 - A. Order of Proceedings.
 The hearing officer shall conduct the hearing in the following manner: - (1) The hearing officer shall give a brief opening statement describing the nature of the proceeding. - (2) The parties may be given an opportunity to present brief opening statements. - (3) Parties shall present their evidence in the order determined by the hearing officer.
 Normally, the party with the burden of proof will be the first to present evidence, all other parties being allowed to cross-examine in an orderly fashion.
-When that party rests, other parties will then be allowed to present their evidence, again allowing for orderly cross- examination. - (4) Each witness shall be sworn or affirmed by the hearing officer and be subject to examination.
+When that party rests, other parties will then be allowed to present their evidence, again allowing for orderly cross-examination. - (4) Each witness shall be sworn or affirmed by the hearing officer and be subject to examination. - (5) All objections to procedure, admission of evidence or any other matter shall be timely made and stated on the record.

-- (5) All objections to procedure, admission of evidence or any other matter shall be timely made and stated on the record. - (6) When all of the parties and witnesses have been heard, the parties may be given the opportunity to present brief final arguments. - B. Burden of Proof.
+- (6) When all of the parties and witnesses have been heard, the parties may be given the opportunity to present brief final arguments. - B. Burden of Proof.
 In matters involving the assessment of fines, the imposition of sanctions, including the suspension or revocation of a license, or the enforcement of administrative orders, the Department of Motor Vehicles shall have the burden of proof.
 The burden must be met by a preponderance of the evidence. - C. Decision.
-Pursuant to section 1-23-350 of the South Carolina Code (as amended), the hearing officer shall issue their final decision in a written order that shall include separate findings of fact and conclusions of law.
+Pursuant to S.C.
+Code Ann. § 1-23-350, the hearing officer shall issue the decision in a written order which shall include separate findings of fact and conclusions of law.
 Issues raised in the proceedings but not addressed in the order are deemed denied. - D. Motion for Reconsideration.
-Any party may move for reconsideration of a final decision of a hearing officer in a contested case, subject to the grounds for relief set forth in Rule 59, SCRCP, as follows: - i.
-Within ten (10) days after notice of the order concluding the matter before the hearing officer, a party may move for reconsideration of the final decision, provided that an appeal to the Administrative Law Court has not been filed. - ii.
-The hearing officer shall act on the motion for reconsideration within thirty (30) days after it is filed, and if no action is taken by the hearing officer within that period, the inaction shall be deemed a denial of the relief sought in the motion. - iii.
-Pursuant to subsection 1-23-660(B) of the South Carolina Code (as amended), if the Department of Motor Vehicles does not appear either (1) through a representative at any implied consent hearing or (2) through the submission of documentary evidence at any habitual offender, financial responsibility, or point suspension hearing, then it must first file a motion of reconsideration before appealing a hearing officer's decision.
-The motion must be filed within ten days after receipt of the hearing officer's final decision.
-The hearing officer must issue a written order within thirty days. - iv.
-The filing of a motion for reconsideration shall not, of itself, stay the order of the hearing officer or excuse or delay compliance with the order of the hearing officer. - v.
-The time to appeal for all parties shall be stayed by a timely motion for reconsideration, and shall run from receipt of an order granting or denying such motion, or if no order is filed regarding the motion, the time for appeal shall begin to run thirty (30) days after the expiration of the time to issue an order.
+Any party may move for reconsideration of a final decision of a hearing officer in a contested case, subject to the grounds for relief set forth in Rule 59, SCRCP, as follows: - (1) Within ten (10) days after notice of the order concluding the matter before the hearing officer, a party may move for reconsideration of the decision, provided that an appeal to the Administrative Law Court has not been filed. - (2) The hearing officer shall act on the motion for reconsideration within thirty (30) days after it is filed, and if no action is taken by the hearing officer within that period, the inaction shall be deemed a denial of the relief sought in the motion. - (3) Pursuant to S.C.
+Code §1-23-660(B) (as amended), if the Department of Motor Vehicles does not appear either through a representative at any implied consent hearing, or through the submission of documentary evidence at any habitual offender, financial responsibility, or point suspension hearing, it must first file a motion of reconsideration before appealing a hearing officer's decision.
+The motion must be filed within ten days after receipt of the hearing officer's decision.
+The hearing officer must issue a written order within thirty days. - (4) The filing of a motion for reconsideration shall not, of itself, stay the order of the hearing officer or excuse or delay compliance with the order of the hearing officer. - (5) The time for appeal for all parties shall be stayed by a timely motion for reconsideration, and shall run from receipt of an order granting or denying such motion, or if no order is filed regarding the motion, thirty (30) days after the expiration of the time to issue an order.